Supporting Brain Function with Targeted Technologies

 Light Therapy: Energy and Mood

-• enhancing cellular energy production
+• cellular energy production

-• improving blood flow and circulation
+• blood flow and circulation

-• reducing inflammation
+• inflammation reduction

-• stimulating cellular repair mechanisms
+• cellular repair mechanisms

-• reducing oxidative stress
+• oxidative stress reduction

-In addition, studies have reported improvements in mood, anxiety, and overall well-being, highlighting the close relationship between energy production, brain chemistry, and emotional health
+In addition, studies have reported improvements in mood, anxiety and overall well-being, highlighting the close relationship between energy production, brain chemistry and emotional health.

 High-Intensity PEMF: Supporting the Cellular Environment

-At Mito Core, we utilise high-intensity, full-body pulsed electromagnetic field (PEMF) therapy, which works at a deeper physiological level.
+At Mito Core, we utilise high-intensity, full-body pulsed electromagnetic field (PEMF) therapy which works at a deeper physiological level.

-• enhancing cellular metabolism and communication
+• enhance cellular metabolism and communication

-• improving blood flow and circulation
+• improve blood flow and circulation

-• enhancing tissue oxygenation
+• increase tissue oxygenation

-• supporting inflammatory balance
+• promote inflammatory balance

-Clinically, it is used to support the cellular environment in which the brain operates, particularly where energy, oxygenation, and resilience are reduced.
+Clinically it is used to support the cellular environment in which the brain operates, particularly where energy, oxygenation and resilience are reduced.

 Brain Entrainment and Stress Resilience